wp-plugins/wp-sms/readme.txt

 * BACKUP YOUR DATABASE BEFORE INSTALLING!

 == Changelog ==
+= 2.6.4 =
+* Fixed nusoap_client issue when include this class with other plugins.
+* Remove mobile country code from tell friend section.
+* Change folder and files structure plugin.

 = 2.6.3 =
 * Added SMS.ir (new version) web service.
 * Added Smsmelli.com (new version) web service.